Independence Day Speech for Students | Long speech for 15th August

 1857 was an important year in our history.
 That year is also known for the first war of independence where rebellions shifted the powers and the revolt of 1857 was also called Sepoy Mutiny.

 Indian people always felt restless under British rule and this discontentment raised the feeling of revolution in the mind of Indian soldiers serving under the British crown and it ignited the spark of the first wave of Independence

 Short Independence Day Speech 15 August

-The 1916 Lucknow Pact, Champaran Satyagraha of 1917, Jallianwala Bagh Massacre, Purna Swaraj in 1930, non-cooperation movements were part of many big events and movements that brought a wave of unity and desire to get freedom in every Indian.
+The 1916 Lucknow Pact, Champaran Satyagraha of 1917, Jallianwala Bagh Massacre, Purna Swaraj in 1930, and non-cooperation movements were part of many big events and movements that brought a wave of unity and desire to get freedom to every Indian.

-We are proud of our rich history and respect it but sometimes due to our carelessness we see that we celebrate independence day with great honor but after that day flags are thrown on the roads or are kept in a dishonorable manner.
-I want to raise this concern so that we acknowledge this negligence and honor it all the time.
+We are proud of our rich history and respect it but sometimes due to our carelessness we see that we celebrate independence day with great honour but after that day flags are thrown on the roads or are kept in a dishonourable manner.
+I want to raise this concern so that we acknowledge this negligence and honour it all the time.

 - Keeping the flag high always

 - Never tear our National Flag